WenqinSHAO/probe_cluster/doc/ip2asn.md

 ### Stars * AS MG path
 Only 9 probes have constantly 1 \* mapping in the AS-path MG.
-We investigated the relationship between each pair of ASes on the two sides of the \*, and found out most of them have known peering relationship, except one.
+We investigated the relationship between each pair of ASes on the two sides of the \*,
-We thus assume it is safe to remove -3 in AS MG path.

 (8251, 6939) client-provider
 (34948, 8426) client-provider